 Through our Community Care Fund, Anglican Aid is committed to allocating grants in coordinated partnership with the Synod established Ministry in Socially Disadvantaged Areas Committee (MSDAC).
 These grants resource and enable churches to run their own sustainable ministry programs to support the vulnerable in their communities.
 In partnership with MSDAC, Anglican Aid would like to increase the number of churches receiving grants, so that more churches in the Sydney Diocese can assist more of their neighbours in need.

-Please give generously to the Winter Appeal and support churches in our diocese to continue to deliver sustainable ministry programs or to start new programs that show love to our neighbours by caring for those in need.
+Please give generously to the Archbishop of Sydney's Winter Appeal and support churches in our diocese to continue to deliver sustainable ministry programs, or to start new programs, which show love to our neighbours by caring for those in need.

 - One4Life, South Sydney Anglican Church, Redfern